garrandall/popular-music-data/tracks/how-will-i-know-whitney-houston.md

 ---
 There's a boy I know, he's the one I dream of
 Looks into my eyes, takes me to the clouds above
-Ooh I lose control, can't seem to get enough
+Oh I lose control, can't seem to get enough
 When I wake from dreaming, tell me is it really love?

-Ooh, how will I know?
+Oh, how will I know?
 (Don't trust your feelings)
 How will I know?
 How will I know?
 (Love can be deceiving)
 How will I know?